What do you want your website to do for you? Build brand awareness? Attract new customers? Increase your $$$?

 Everyone wants to rank highly.
 Unfortunately, not everyone is willing to put in the hard work.

 Google has had to clamp down on these strategies and penalize websites that try to game the system.
-That doesn’t mean that link building is any less powerful these days; in fact, it’s quite the opposite – your backlink profile remains to be one of the most important factors that impact your search engine rankings.
+That doesn’t mean that link acquisition is any less powerful these days; in fact, it’s quite the opposite – your backlink profile remains to be one of the most important factors that impact your rankings in SERP.

 The key is to avoid shady link building strategies and instead focus on creating long-term value and building high-quality links.
 According to Search Engine Journal’s Adam Riemer, “Focusing on quality [backlinks] over quantity is what can help to protect your site as Google updates.”
 We’ll show you how to do just that later in this guide.